Tensors and Algebras: An Algebraic Spacetime Interpretation for Tensor Models: Introduction

-Except for the canonical tensor model, all the examples above describe approaches where the quantum theory of gravity is described by quantising spacetime, a manifold with a (pseudo)-Riemannian metric or related variables.
-Many of the difficulties when constructing this kind of quantum theory can be traced back to the fact that this configuration space, for instance the configuration space of all $4$-dimensional metrics modulo the diffeomorphisms, is a very difficult configuration space to handle.
-The approach taken in this work is different, and the philosophy behind it partially overlaps with approaches in non-commutative geometry~\cite{vanSuijlekom2014noncommutative}, namely by describing a manifold through the algebra of functions on it.
+Contrary to some of the examples above, the canonical tensor model does not describe spacetime directly as a manifold with a (pseudo)-Riemannian metric or related variables.
+Instead, it uses a real $N$-dimensional tensor of order three as its fundamental variable, and one has to demonstrate the connection to gravity by the interpretation of this tensor and the dynamics of the model.
+Many of the difficulties when constructing a theory of quantum gravity can be traced back to the fact that this configuration space, for instance the configuration space of all $4$-dimensional metrics modulo the diffeomorphisms, is a very difficult configuration space to understand.
+The approach taken in this work is different, and the philosophy behind it partially overlaps with non-commutative geometry~\cite{vanSuijlekom2014noncommutative}, namely by describing a manifold through the algebra of functions on it.
+There has been some similar research done in this direction in the context of non-commutative geometry using spectral triples~\cite{Barrett:2019aig, Glaser:2019lck, Glaser:2019lcd}, though the setup differs slightly as the goal of this work is to find an interpretation for tensor models.

-It is a well-known fact in algebraic geometry that topological spaces, $\mathcal{T}$, and the (real) algebra of functions on them, $C(\mathcal{T})$, are dual to each other through the Gelfand-Naimark theorem~\cite{gelfand1943imbedding}.
-Remarkably, it is even possible to reconstruct the full manifold structure of a manifold $\mathcal{M}$, including charts and atlases, purely from the algebra of real smooth functions $C^\infty(\mathcal{M})$~\cite{nestruev2006smooth}.
+It is a well-known fact in algebraic geometry that compact Hausdorff spaces, $\mathcal{T}$, and the (real) algebra of functions on them, $C(\mathcal{T})$, are dual to each other through the Gelfand--Naimark theorem~\cite{gelfand1943imbedding}.
+Remarkably, for a smooth manifold $\mathcal{M}$ it is even possible to reconstruct the full smooth manifold structure, including charts and atlases, purely from the algebra of real smooth functions $C^\infty(\mathcal{M})$~\cite{nestruev2006smooth}.
 This means that knowing only the multiplication rules of elements of an \emph{abstract} algebra $\mathcal{A} \cong C^\infty(\mathcal{M})$ is enough to reconstruct the manifold.
-One important benefit is that, in the case of a compact Riemannian manifold, the algebra of smooth functions is a countably-infinite dimensional vectorspace, which as a configuration space is relatively easy to handle.
-This is in contrast to for instance the configuration space of metrics over a compact Riemannian manifold, which is overcountably infinite-dimensional.
+One important benefit is that, in the case of a compact Riemannian manifold, the algebra of smooth functions is a countably infinite-dimensional vector space, which as a configuration space is well understood.
+This is in contrast to for instance the configuration space of metrics over a compact Riemannian manifold, which is uncountably infinite-dimensional.
 There is one caveat here, namely that this only works for the topological degrees of freedom.
 In order to reconstruct the full (pseudo-)Riemannian manifold one needs more information, for instance through a spectral triple approach~\cite{connes1995, Connes:2008vs}.